Enabling Outbound Emails via Microsoft Graph API

 ### Benefits of Microsoft Graph API

-Switching your Enate outbound connector to Microsoft Graph API brings some meaningful advantages at the server level:
+Microsoft Graph API brings some additional features at the server level:

-* **Sent Items are preserved automatically.** Emails sent from Enate via Graph API are saved to the Sent Items folder of the sending mailbox on your Exchange/Microsoft 365 server, giving you a proper server-side record of all outbound Enate correspondence.
-SMTP does not allow for this option, and this has been one of the most frequently requested capabilities by organisations running Enate at scale.
+* **Sent Items are preserved automatically.** Emails sent from Enate via Graph API are saved to the Sent Items folder of the sending mailbox on your Exchange/Microsoft 365 server, giving you a server-side record of all outbound Enate correspondence.
 For specific information on how Microsoft Graph API handles the storing of sent items see [here](https://learn.microsoft.com/en-us/graph/outlook-things-to-know-about-send-mail).

-* **Outbound mail flows through the full M365 stack.** Because emails are sent via the Graph API rather than injected through an SMTP relay, they pass through Exchange Online transport rules, DLP policies, and message tracking logs just like any other mail from your organisation.
+* **Outbound mail flows through the full M365 stack.** Because emails sent via Graph API, pass through Exchange Online transport rules, DLP policies, and message tracking logs just like any other mail from your organisation.
 That means your existing compliance controls, retention policies, and audit trails apply automatically, with no additional configuration needed.

 ### How do you configure a Graph API Outbound Connector?